openoms/lightning-node-management/advanced-tools/fees.md

 lndfeesmanager is a simple software that aims to balance LN channels using a dynamic fees.
 When a channel is unbalanced it will update the fees.

-If the balance is mostly local, fees will be decresed to incentivate routing.
+If the balance is mostly local, fees will be decreased to incentivise routing.
-If the balance is mostly remote, fees will be increased to disincentivate routing.
+If the balance is mostly remote, fees will be increased to disincentivise routing.
 If the channel is balanced, a medium fee will be set.

 ## More reading